Suraj-Nagaich/-Backend-Dev/README.md

 * Understand the role of version control systems
 * Work with Git and GitHub
 * Create branches and manage commits effectively

+## 📅 Session Date

+**07 January 2026**

+## 📘 Session Overview

+In today’s session, we covered **JavaScript fundamental concepts** that are very important for learning **Backend Development**.
+These concepts form the base for writing clean, efficient, and scalable backend code.

+Learners were introduced to core JavaScript features and encouraged to revise and practice them regularly.

+## 🧠 Topics Covered

+### 1. JavaScript Objects

+* Creating objects
+* Accessing object properties
+* Understanding key–value pairs

+---

+### 2. Object Destructuring

+* Extracting values from objects
+* Writing clean and readable code using destructuring

+---

+### 3. Spread Operator (`...`)

+* Copying objects and arrays
+* Merging multiple objects or arrays

+---

+### 4. Rest Operator (`...`)

+* Handling multiple function arguments
+* Using rest parameters in functions

+---

+### 5. Array Methods

+* Common array methods used in backend development
+* Working with data using array operations